 2. Determining Alternative Approaches:

-The feasibility analysis assesses the capacity of elective methodologies, not products, to economically meet prerequisites, which should be the REAL business necessities – business deliverable what’s that offer some incentive when conveyed by the methodology’s product for more data on the differentiation among business and the product necessities.
+The feasibility analysis assesses the capacity of elective methodologies, not products, to economically meet prerequisites, which should be the REAL business necessities – business deliverables what’s that offer some incentive when conveyed by the methodology’s product for more data on the differentiation among business and the product necessities.

 3. High-Level Business Requirements: